WannaBeIan/Fabric-Mod-Template/README.md

   <img src="https://github.com/WannaBeIan/Fabric-Mod-Template/blob/main/src/main/resources/assets/boilerplatemod/icon.png" alt="Mod Icon" style="width:25%;">
 </p>

+**DO NOTE THERE MAY BE SOME BUGS OR ISSUES I WILL BE PUSHING CHANGES IN A FEW DAYS TO HOPEFULLY RESOLVE THESE**

 Welcome to my Boilerplate!
 This repository provides a modular and extensible template for developing Fabric mods.
 It is designed with client-side features in mind and includes:

 ## Note From UpFault